Posts

 1. Grouping by Common Features

-This principle emphasizes the importance of categorizing costs based on their inherent characteristics, attributes, or relationships.
-It's important to note that the same cost item can be classified differently depending on the specific purpose or context of the financial statement.
-This flexibility allows for a more nuanced and accurate representation of costs.
+This principle emphasizes categorizing costs based on their inherent characteristics.
+The same cost item can be classified differently depending on the specific purpose or context.

 2. Comprehensive Classification